-- "ISO 9001 2015 An Introduction to the World's Most Popular Standard" premiering soon! - This new webinar provides a structured introduction to the ISO 9001:2015 standard and provides insights to many of its key concepts. - "Statutory and Regulatory Requirements Anticipating expectations within a Quality Management System (ISO 9001) audit" is shown on a quarterly basis. - This webinar explores the new expectations that auditors will have as they pertain to Statutory and Regulatory requirements. - We offer a variety of webinars on other topics including Process Mapping, Stage 1 Audits, AS9100, ISO 13485:2016, IATF 16949, and ISO 14001:2015.
+- "ISO 9001 2015 Approaching Your Transition With Confidence" is presented on a semi-monthly basis. - This new and updated webinar provides an in depth review of the ISO 9001:2015 standard.
+It also provides valuable feedback from PJR's first year of auditing ISO 9001:2015, as well as lessons learned from the new ISO 9002 guidance standard. - "Statutory and Regulatory Requirements Anticipating expectations within a Quality Management System (ISO 9001) audit" is a new webinar that will be debuting in the Fall and will be shown on a quarterly basis. - This webinar explores the new expectations that auditors will have as they pertain to Statutory and Regulatory requirements. - We offer a variety of webinars on other topics including Process Mapping, Stage 1 Audits, AS9100, ISO 13485:2016, IATF 16949, and ISO 14001:2015.